oracle-livelabs/analytics-ai/nba-whatif/optional-dashboard/optionaldashboard.md

 This lab assumes you have:
 * An Oracle Cloud account

-## Task 1: Concise Task Description
+## Task 1: Create a Visually Impactful Dashboard

 A visually impactful dashboard is captivating.
 Customizing your dashboard can make the insights from your presentation far more memorable.
 Follow these steps to develop a customized dashboard.